 When you think of a beer, what do you imagine?
 Ale?
 A stout?
 Or maybe you think of a lager or a pilsner?
 As you can see, there are more varieties of beer than you may realize, and each of them have their own aromas, flavors, and colors.
-Learning the differences between more popular styles, like pilsners and lagers, can help you when it comes time to navigate the beer aisle or a beer hall.
+Learning the differences between more popular styles, like pilsner vs lager, can help you when it comes time to navigate the beer aisle or a beer hall.

-Today, we’re going to explain the differences between a pilsner and a lager, so get ready to take some notes.
+Today, I’m going to explain the fine differences between pilsner and lager, so get ready to take some notes!

 What is a Lager?